promise-app-team/promise-api/README.md

 $ bun run start:prod
 ```

 ### Run Local Server with HTTPS

+Run the following commands to start the local development server with HTTPS.

-Local development server will run on `https://api.local.promise-app.com`.
+>It will run on `https://api.local.promise-app.com`.

 ```bash
 $ make start_https # It will ask you for a password.
 ```

-If you want to remove the certificate, use the following command.
+If you want to remove the HTTPS certificate, use the following command.

 ```bash
 $ make stop_https # It will ask you for a password.